PUBLISHED on

 In conclusion, the Health Insurance Portability and Accountability Act (HIPAA) and the General Data Protection Regulation (GDPR) play crucial roles in safeguarding patient information and ensuring data privacy in the healthcare industry.
 While HIPAA focuses on protecting health information within the United States, GDPR has a broader reach, covering the personal data of individuals in the European Union and the UK.

-By embracing these regulatory frameworks, digital healthcare companies like ITR VN demonstrate their commitment to protecting patient data, fostering trust among users, and contributing to the advancement of secure and privacy-conscious healthcare technologies.
+By embracing these regulatory frameworks, digital healthcare companies like ITR demonstrate their commitment to protecting patient data, fostering trust among users, and contributing to the advancement of secure and privacy-conscious healthcare technologies.

 Get in touch with us to develop SaMD compliant with HIPAA and GDPR!